PrestaShop/docs/themes/smarty/smarty.rst

 Class name modifiers
 ------------------------

-in order to use data from controller to generate classnames we added these 2 modifiers
+In order to use the data from controller to generate classnames, we added 2 modifiers: 'classname' and 'classnames'.

 classname
 ^^^^^^^^^^

-classname will ensure your string is a valid class name. it will:
+The classname data modifier will ensure that your string is a valid class name.

-1. lowercase
+It will:

+1. Put it in lowercase.
-1. replace funny characters with latin non accented ones (see https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Touls.php#L1297-L1393)
+2. Replace any funny characters with latin non accented ones.
-1. replace all alphnumerical char by one dash
+3. Replace all alphanumerical char by one dash.
-1. ensure only one consecutive dash
+4. Ensure only one consecutive dash is used.

 classnames
 ^^^^^^^^^^

-takes an array, key is the classname and the value is a boolean indicating if it should be displayed or not.
+This data modifier takes an array, where the key is the classname and the value is a boolean indicating if it should be displayed or not.

-note that each class names are passed the classname filter
+Note that each classname is passed through the classname filter.

 .. code-block:: php